zhonghan721/tp/docs/DeveloperGuide.md

 **Extensions:**

 - 1a.
-Logged-in Owner does not specify the required field(s)
+Logged-in Owner does not specify the required field(s).

     - 1a1.
-CMS requests Logged-in Owner to key in all the fields required to create a customer by showing the expected command format.
+CMS displays an error to Logged-in Owner to key in all the fields required to create a customer.

       Use Case ends.

 - 1b.
-Logged-in Owner specifies duplicated fields
+Logged-in Owner specifies duplicated fields.

     - 1b1.
 CMS displays an error to Logged-in Owner that the field is entered more than once.

+      Use Case ends.

+- 1c.
+Logged-in Owner specifies values that do not match the field constraint.

+   - 1c1.
+CMS displays an error to Logged-in Owner that the value is invalid and shows the constraint.

      Use Case ends.

 ---